Bloom Energy Corporation [BE] stock Resumed by Truist analyst, price target now $20

 The live event will begin at 9:00 a.m.
 Pacific Time (PT) / 12:00 p.m.
 Eastern Time (ET) with a technology showcase featuring Bloom’s power generation, hydrogen production, and marine decarbonization solutions.

-It opened the trading session at $13.97, the shares rose to $15.96 and dropped to $13.9224, the range by which the price of stock traded the whole day.
-The daily chart for BE points out that the company has recorded -50.29% loss over the past six months.
-However, it is still -35.75% lower than its most recent low trading price.
+The results of the trading session contributed to over 4351023 shares changing hands.
+Over the past one week, the price volatility of Bloom Energy Corporation stands at 9.46% while the volatility over the past one month is 9.07%.

-If we look at the average trading volume of 3.79M shares, BE reached to a volume of 3860727 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for BE stock reached $2.66 billion, with 177.19 million shares outstanding and 158.27 million shares in the current float.
+Compared to the average trading volume of 3.78M shares, BE reached a trading volume of 4351023 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Truist have made an estimate for Bloom Energy Corporation shares, keeping their opinion on the stock as Hold, with their previous recommendation back on May 02, 2022.
 While these analysts kept the previous recommendation, Susquehanna raised their target price from $18 to $33.
 The new note on the price target was released on February 28, 2022, representing the official price target for Bloom Energy Corporation stock.
 Previously, the target price had yet another raise from $28 to $29, while BofA Securities kept a Buy rating on BE stock.